Educational Robotics Application

-To add a hint of gamification to the process of completing a project and to reinforce the user's feeling of accomplishment, I designed a subtle animation to be displayed in the background of the project completion dialog (click to toggle).
+To add a hint of gamification to the process of completing a project and to reinforce the user's feeling of accomplishment, I designed a subtle animation to be displayed in the background of the project completion dialog.

 Delete Item Confirmation

 After specifying a generic dialog to display the confirmation for the deletion of a line item, it occurred to me that the confirmation could be more contextual.
-I created this microinteraction to more clearly reference the line that would be deleted by the user (click to toggle).
+I created this microinteraction to more clearly reference the line that would be deleted by the user.

 I employed animation in the design of CastleRock’s snapshot behavior in the Console panel.
-This feature allows the user to capture a point in time while their program is running and review the events taking place (click to toggle).
+This feature allows the user to capture a point in time while their program is running and review the events taking place.

 Because teachers and students want the opportunity to evaluate CastleRock before purchasing a robotics kit, it occurred to me that the software could act as a marketing tool for the kit, a sort of “hardware onboarding”.
 Taking cues from mobile onboarding processes, I designed a first-use sequence to promote the robotics hardware.
 The onboarding has yet to be implemented, but the plan is to use analytics to measure customer follow-through on orders and registrations.